NSExceptional/DiscourseKit/DKCodable.md

 }
 ```

 When you implement DKCodable, if your API never returns missing keys or inappropriate null values, you don't have to do anything.
-If you want to provide defaults for missing keys or null values *without making your types nullable*, implement `defaults`.
+If you want to provide defaults for missing keys or null values *without making your types nullable*, implement `defaults` (and `types`, if necessary).

 ```swift
 public struct Person: DKCodable, Equatable {